 What we don’t: Known to have a narrow fit, although that’s shifting.

 Italian brand La Sportiva is a climbing and mountaineering company first, beloved by many for their high-performance and long-lasting designs.
-In fact, nine of the 19 picks in our climbing shoe round-up and eight of the 18 in our mountaineering boot round-up are Sportiva models, which speaks volumes about their top-notch craftsmanship and technical expertise.
+In fact, eight of the 18 picks in our climbing shoe round-up and seven of the 17 in our mountaineering boot round-up are Sportiva models, which speaks volumes about their top-notch craftsmanship and technical expertise.
 However, that know-how has transferred over nicely to the more casual hiking and backpacking realms, including their Wildcat trail runner, which was one of the brand’s early breakthroughs in the hiking world and quickly became a staple among thru-hikers (despite its intentions, it’s less of a standout for trail running).

 Location: Jetzendorf, Germany